fllorara/fllorara/README.md

 ## Hi there 👋

-Hi, I’m Flora!
+I'm Flora!
 One of my favorite hobbies is reading, and what I enjoy most about analytics is figuring out what the numbers are telling me and how to turn that information into something clear and meaningful 📚

 ### A little about me: